awsdocs/aws-greengrass-developer-guide/doc_source/hardware-security.md

 **Note**
 If the `OpenSSLEngine` property doesn't exist in the `PKCS11` object, then add it\.

-1. Start the AWS Greengrass daemon\.
+1. Start the Greengrass daemon\.

    ```
    cd /greengrass-root/ggc/core/